 So be certain to understand what your school allows, and whether you need to sign multiple promissory notes or one master promissory note.
 The financial aid office at your college should be able to guide you through the process.

-What Should I Look for on My Student Loan Promissory Note?
+What to Look for on a Student Loan Promissory Note

 Understanding the terms and conditions of a student loan promissory note is akin to understanding the terms of student loans.
 Here are some important items to consider on your loan, and note:

-Loan type: First, it is important to know what type of loan you have.
+First, it is important to know what type of loan you have — especially when it comes to federal vs. private student loans.
 Federal loans will have different terms than private loans, which are loans accessed through an independent bank, credit union, or other lender.

 Private student loans may offer variable rates.
 If the rate is variable, it is possible that it will increase in the future, which would also increase your monthly payments.
 Be especially wary of private loans that offer introductory rate offers that later expire — they could end up costing you quite a bit of money.